-- 1) Financial resources available - 2) LSBs/RSBs have an approved plan of operation - 3) LSBs/RSBs apply for the grant by completing a grant application by deadline assigned - 4) LSBs/RSBs have completed the annual report required by the VSBPE - 5) LSBs/RSBs send representation to all trainings held by the VSBPE and the Licensing Office. - 6) LSBs/RSBs meet any other conditions that may be established. - ❖ Note: Grants awards will only be distributed when fiscal agent responsible for the Grant completes all processes/documentation required by the AOE Finance Office in the mandatory timeframe.
+- 1) Financial resources available - 2) LSBs/RSBs have an approved plan of operation - 3) LSBs/RSBs apply for the grant by completing a grant application by deadline assigned - 4) LSBs/RSBs have completed the annual report required by the VSBPE?
+Should this be here?
+7/9/20 VSBPE voted to delete item 4, but perhaps there was a different item 4?
+No mention in revision history below of this being revised in 2020, but maybe it was done again in 2022?
+Ask Deb G. - 5) LSBs/RSBs send representation to all trainings held by the VSBPE and the Licensing Office. - 6) LSBs/RSBs meet any other conditions that may be established. - ❖ Note: Grants awards will only be distributed when fiscal agent responsible for the Grant completes all processes/documentation required by the AOE Finance Office in the mandatory timeframe.